 Location: Holland, Michigan, with some opportunity for work from home

 Responsibilities and Accountabilities

-– Promote educational programs and group tours to schools, educators, and tour companies.
+· Promote educational programs and group tours to schools, teachers, tour companies and other organizations.

 Community Outreach and Public Programs